To enhance local affordability. To foster inclusive communities.

 State authorization or preemption of local housing policies

-In states that use Dillon’s Rule, a municipality can only exercise the powers explicitly granted to them by the state, which can limit municipalities’ ability to enact certain policies.
-To ensure that local governments are able to adopt and implement a wide range of effective policy tools, states that use Dillon’s Rule will need to adopt explicit authorizing language giving localities the ability to use these tools.
-In Home Rule states, by contrast, municipalities have been delegated broad power to set policy in designated policy categories, which means that local government can act freely in these areas unless the state has explicitly prohibited certain policies.
-To expand local housing policy decision-making, Home Rule states may need to repeal or modify state law provisions limiting local power.
+In states that use Dillon’s Rule, a municipality can only exercise the powers explicitly granted to them by the state.
+To ensure that local governments can adopt and implement a wide range of effective policy tools, states that use Dillon’s Rule will need to adopt explicit authorizing language giving localities the ability to use these tools.
+In Home Rule states, by contrast, municipalities have been delegated broad power to set policy in designated categories, which means that local governments can act freely in those areas unless the state has explicitly prohibited certain policies.
 For more information on the differences between Dillon’s Rule and Home Rule states, see this National League of Cities article on the delegation of power.
+Understanding the state regulatory environment on topics such as land use and rent control is critical to enabling local governments to develop effective housing policy strategies.

-There are several specific local housing policy tools that some Home Rule states have acted to restrict and Dillon’s Rule states have declined to authorize.
-The National League of Cities’ 2020 guide Local Tools to Address Housing Affordability reviews four of these: inclusionary zoningrent controllocal housing trust funds, and source of income laws.
-Another common issue is a limit in state law on the duration of covenants designed to ensure long-term affordability.
-Some states even place limits on the ability of localities to issue general obligation bonds or raise taxes to generate funding for affordable housing.
+There are several specific local housing policy tools that some Home Rule states have restricted, and Dillon’s Rule states have declined to authorize.
+The National League of Cities’ 2020 guide Local Tools to Address Housing Affordability reviews four of these: inclusionary zoning, rent control, local housing trust funds, and source of income protections.
+Another common issue is limits in state law on the duration of covenants designed to ensure long-term affordability.
+Some states limit localities’ ability to issue general obligation bonds or raise taxes to generate funding for affordable housing.

-In some cases, these limitations are based on state regulations, statutes, or the state constitution (i.e. the general absence of state authorization).
-In other cases, the limitations come from state court interpretations of state legislation or regulations.
-For example, California and Colorado courts have construed state statutes related to rent control as prohibiting the application of inclusionary zoning to rental housing developments.
-To the extent such court opinions are based on statutory interpretation, rather than constitutional issues, the court decisions can generally be overturned by state legislation.
-This ability is illustrated by legislation adopted by the state of California in 2017 (AB 1505), restoring the ability of California cities to apply inclusionary zoning policies to rental developments.
+These limitations are sometimes expressly provided in state regulations, statutes, or the state constitution.
+Sometimes, the general absence of state authorization restricts action.
+In other cases, the limitations are imposed based on state court interpretations of state legislation or regulations.
+For example, California and Colorado courts had construed state statutes related to rent control as preempting and restricting localities’ ability to apply inclusionary zoning ordinances that set rents on new rental housing developments.
+To the extent such court opinions are interpreting statutes, rather than constitutional issues, the state legislature and executive can amend the statute to clarify intent and overturn the court’s interpretation.
+This approach is illustrated by the fact that legislation was adopted by the state of California in 2017 (AB 1505) and Colorado in 2021 (HB-1117), restoring a city’s ability to apply inclusionary zoning policies to rental developments after these court decisions.

 The role of local advocacy in shaping state housing policy